tommybarden/on-my-way/README.md

-# On My Way - Eergency Response Acknowledgment App
+# On My Way - Emergency Response Acknowledgment App

 This is a web-based application designed for firefighters and emergency responders to acknowledge their response to an emergency.
 The app allows responders to indicate their availability and estimated arrival time, providing a real-time